Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

 Are you worried you may have a mental health condition?

-According to the American Psychological Association (APA), many people have found online therapy to be a practical, affordable, and convenient alternative to face-to-face treatment in the traditional office setting.
+According to the American Psychological Association (APA), many people have found online therapy to be a practical, affordable, and convenient alternative to face-to-face treatment in a traditional office setting.
 The APA suggests online therapy makes treatment available to many people, particularly in rural areas, who otherwise could not reach a licensed therapist.
 As this study explains, there’s generally no difference in efficacy between online and in-person therapy.

 Takeaway